1But a shoot shall grow out of the stump of Jesse,

 The spirit of the Lord shall alight upon him”

-Isaiah 11/1-2 describes the angel of G-d’s Presence who is the person of the spirit of the Holy G-d and who is the angel of the covenant of sin forgiveness of Jeremiah 31 and Malachi 3 alighting upon G-d’s anointed king of the line of David through Solomon who is Elijah the messenger of Malachi 3 whose purpose must prosper and if not utter destruction will come to the land and is the man described in Isaiah 53 who is given long life to be G-d’s righteous servant for G-d’s purpose which might prosper that is not specified until the book of Malachi.
+Isaiah 11/1-2 describes the angel of G-d’s Presence who is the person of the spirit of the Holy G-d and who is the angel of the covenant of sin forgiveness of Jeremiah 31 and Malachi 3 alighting upon G-d’s anointed king of the line of David through Solomon who is Elijah the messenger of Malachi 3 whose purpose might prosper and if not utter destruction will come to the land and is the man described in Isaiah 53 who is given long life to be G-d’s righteous servant for G-d’s purpose which might prosper that is not specified until the book of Malachi.

 The purpose which might prosper is reconciling the sons to the father and the father to the sons.
 Bringing the families of the Jewish people together by being mindful of the laws of HaShem given to Moses at Horeb.